njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 4: Source: [Pycom.io](https://docs.pycom.io/)*

 ### Step 3: Firmware update
 + Update your firmware to the latest version to avoid running into issues.
-[Upload from here Updating Device Firmware](https://docs.pycom.io/updatefirmware/device/). + Install the downloaded file and open it.
+[Upload from here Updating Device Firmware](https://docs.pycom.io/updatefirmware/device/).
+Install the downloaded file and open it.
 Press Continue.
 + Communication -> type, choose development and press continue.
 + RESET ->  check the boxes, CONFIG partion  and  NVS Partition, press continue.
 + Advance setting -> on device type, choose your device.
 On file system  ->  check the boxes of Erase during update.
 On LoRa region  ->  choose your country,  press continue.
 + After a few minutes, you will see results, press done.

 ### Step 4: Setting up Atom
 Open Atom go to file->settings->install->search for Pymakr and then install it.
-Step by step guide on how to install Pymaker in Atom [Pymakr (here)] https://docs.pycom.io/gettingstarted/software/atom/
+Step by step guide on [how to install Pymaker in Atom (here)]https://docs.pycom.io/gettingstarted/software/atom/

 ### Step 5: Add project
 On Atom, go to File-> add Project Folder